Explore this Section

 Photo left: Keele Earth and Space Observatory 2012 by Richard Burgess

 We know the lakes aren't buildings but this page would be incomplete without them.
 There are eight of them on the Keele campus.
-Three are natural and five more were created during the landscaping and drainage efforts of the eighteenth century.
+Three are naturally occurring and five more were created during the landscaping and drainage efforts of the eighteenth century.
+Each lake has a slightly different habitat - the one nearest Keele Hall is an ornamental landscaped pond, while the ones further away lie in varied woodland environments.

-Photo right: There used to be a boat on the first lake.
-This photo was taken by Ron Decker (1954), an American exchange student to Keele from Swarthmore, 1953-1954.
+Photo right: There used to be a boat and a boathouse on the first lake.
+This photo was taken by Ron Decker (1954), the first American exchange student to Keele from Swarthmore College, Pennsylvania, in 1953-1954.

 Did you enjoy this?
 Why not read more stories from the Keele Oral History Project?